xipcode/xipcode/README.md

 }
 ```

-As you codebase matures you may want to replace this with your own set of rules.
+As the codebase matures you might want to replace this with your own set of rules.

 ### Create Your First Xipcode Project